google-research/google-research/robust_loss/README.md

 # A General and Adaptive Robust Loss Function

-This directory contains reference code for the paper [A General and Adaptive Robust Loss Function](https://arxiv.org/abs/1701.03077), Jonathan T. Barron CVPR, 2019
+This directory contains Tensorflow 2 reference code for the paper [A General and Adaptive Robust Loss Function](https://arxiv.org/abs/1701.03077), Jonathan T. Barron CVPR, 2019